 How were your classes abroad different than if you would have taken them at NC State?
 Did you take any field trips or do anything outside of the traditional classroom?

 Our classes were more experiential than traditional classroom learning environments.
 Every other class, we went on a field trip.
 But again, as I said before, some of the most important things I learned and saw were from experiencing new things, and the teachers would also combine lessons with the field trips we went on.
 We went to museums, street art installations, space observatories, castles, etc.

 In what ways did your identity have an impact on your experience abroad?

 I would say being a person in color in Europe is definitely a trip.
-Although, to be honest, the Asian community in Prague is quite large, with a large amount of Vietnamese people moving to the Czech Republic during the Cold War era.
-I definitely felt at home in those restaurants, and eating cozy Vietnamese food.
+Although, to be honest, the Asian community in Prague is quite large, with a large number of Vietnamese people moving to the Czech Republic during the Cold War era.
+I definitely felt at home in those restaurants and eating cozy Vietnamese food.
 In terms of being Queer, there were definitely a lot of things that tested my self-confidence, in terms of getting stared down for being openly queer.
-However, that was partly due to my own spotlight effect of being in a new country and being scared of being labelled American.
+However, that was partly due to my own spotlight effect of being in a new country and being scared of being labeled American.
 It comes with the territory.

 Is there any advice you would give to other students who share your identity?

 Just own up to yourself.
 Obviously, don’t be an obnoxious American, make the efforts to participate in the culture of wherever you’re going, but also stay true to your identities and don’t fold under pressure.

 Where did you find support to navigate any challenges you faced abroad?

 The community of study abroad students who shared similar identities to me, as we were able to relate to a lot of these issues since we were all in the same situation.